In the Presence of

 The Forum once again expects to attract participation from more than 500 government and business leaders from the region and international sustainability experts to discuss and showcase decarbonisation efforts and what more can be done collectively to support regional companies in making the transition to net zero.

-The Forum’s second edition
+The Forum’s third edition

-will again feature
+will feature

 500+ Sustainability, climate and business leaders from the Middle East, Africa and Europe